 A retaining wall serves to keep dirt and vegetation in place.
 This mostly applies to landscapes featuring uneven ground or large slopes where retaining walls act as a necessary barrier to prevent the soil from sliding forward in a landslide.
 Certain soil types which retain more water can lead to sliding of land and erosion of soil in your yard.
-A retaining wall is often a necessary safety feature for your landscape, ensuring your land will stay in tact as as well as prevent water from pooling around your foundation and letting water into your home through a weakened foundation.
+A retaining wall is often a necessary safety feature for your landscape, ensuring your land will stay intact and prevent water from pooling around your foundation and letting water into your home through a weakened foundation.

-Retaining walls do all this while also providing effective flood control in the form of water drainage aimed at preventing flooding.
+Retaining walls do all this while also providing effective flood control in the form of water drainage to prevent flooding.
 Channels and drainage pipes can be integrated into the construction to provide further measures for proper drainage and water control.
-Lastly, retaining walls also reduce the gradient through terracing which allows water to soak into the soil rather than run off the surface.
+Lastly, retaining walls also reduce the gradient through terracing, allowing water to soak into the soil rather than run off the surface.

-While hills and mounds can be attractive features in your yard they tend to eat up precious space.
-Using a terrace sequence of retaining walls, you can add more usable space to your yard which can then be used for planting.
-Terracing also creates an imposing and attractive foundation for your yard which can be used to help add space for patios and gardens.
+While hills and mounds can be attractive features in your yard, they occupy precious space.
+Using a terrace sequence of retaining walls, you can add more usable space to your yard, which can then be used for planting.
+Terracing also creates an imposing and attractive foundation for your yard, which can be used to help add space for patios and gardens.

 Piled Retaining Wall